 How to Paint Wood Furniture (Without Sanding or Priming)

-If you’re looking for how to paint wood furniture without sanding or priming with no topcoat needed… and a beautiful brush free finish with budget friendly supplies!!
-Then this gray painted furniture idea is for you!
-It is daunting to think about having to sand and prime a piece of furniture before painting it, especially if you are new to DIY projects.
+It is daunting to think about having to sand and prime before painting furniture.
+If you’re looking for how to paint wood furniture without sanding or priming with no topcoat needed… and a beautiful brush free finish with budget friendly supplies, then this is for you!

-Today’s makeover is one that anyone can do!
-Whether you are a seasoned DIYer or just starting out, this project will give your furniture a modern and stylish update without some of the tedious prep work.
+Whether you’re a DIY pro or just getting started, this project will give your furniture a modern and stylish update without some of the tedious prep work.
+These painting furniture ideas make it super easy to turn old wooden pieces into something fresh and beautiful.
+Let’s dive in!

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.